 Section 1.
 Election.
-The coordinator of the Baptist Women on Missions, who has been chosen by the society, shall be affirmed by the church at the September Business meeting, and become a member of the Church Council.
+The coordinator of the Baptist Women on Missions, who has been chosen by the society, shall be affirmed by the Church at the September Business meeting, and become a member of the Church Council.
 The coordinator shall serve a three-year term and may be re-elected after one year.
 The coordinator assumes her duties on October 1.
 All other officers of the Baptist Women on Missions shall be elected annually by the organization.

 Section 2.
 Purpose and Duties.
 The Baptist Women on Missions encourages people to grow in faith by learning about missions, praying for missions, supporting missions, and doing missions.
-The Baptist Women on Missions goal is to equip and inspire the entire church to be on a mission in our local community, regionally and internationally.
+The Baptist Women on Missions goal is to equip and inspire the entire Church to be on a mission in our local community, regionally and internationally.

-E. BROTHERHOOD PRESIDENT
+E. BROTHERHOOD CHAIRMAN

 Section 1.
 Election.
-The president of the Brotherhood, who has been chosen by the society, shall be affirmed by the church at the September Business meeting, and become a member of the Church Council.
-The president shall serve a three-year term and may be re-elected after one year.
-The president assumes his duties on October 1st.
+The chairman of the Brotherhood, who has been chosen by the society, shall be affirmed by the Church at the September Business meeting, and become a member of the Church Council.
+The chairman shall serve a three-year term and may be re-elected after one year.
+The chairman assumes his duties on October 1.
 All other Brotherhood officers shall be elected annually by the society.

 Section 2.
 Purpose and Duties.
-The Brotherhood is open to all men of the church.
-We engage in Christian fellowship through works of service both within the church and in the community.
+The Brotherhood is open to all men of the Church to engage in Christian fellowship through works of service.